 Or it might be some combination of all of these.
 Or something else entirely.
 It takes wisdom to discern your work.

 As you look for a wife (or as you start taking your current husbandly responsibilities seriously), take off your rose-colored glasses and really pay attention.
+The early days of heady romance can blind you to reality, and while the ride will be exciting, you’ll have to pay for the ticket eventually.
+At least, if you want to be faithful to your vows.

 Here’s the important thing to keep in mind: you’re not perfect either.
 Have some humility.
 But it is not your wife’s responsibility to make you a better person.
 That’s your responsibility, too.
 It’s not fair, but that’s how it is.
+Starting with yourself is the way to go, ideally before the marriage, so you lead from a position of strength.

 And so as you look for a wife, you must always be looking at your own shortcomings.
 Your future wife should complement you.
 She should be strong where you are weak.
 Together, you two should be able to accomplish much more than if you were apart.
 If you are already married, pay attention to where you need to pick up the slack and encourage your wife in her strengths.